eoscostarica/sample-nodeos-configs/producer-node-lab.md

 plugin = eosio::producer_plugin
 ```

-Now it should be possible to run `nodeos` and see it begin producing blocks.
+Now it should be possible to run `nodeos` that will start producing blocks.

 ```sh
 nodeos
 ```

 `nodeos` stores runtime data (e.g., shared memory and log content) in a custom data folder.
-The location of this folder is determined by your system.
+The location of this folder is determined by your system:

 * Mac OS: `~/Library/Application\ Support/eosio/nodeos/data`
 * Linux: `~/.local/share/eosio/nodeos/data`